F0lak/dm_open_ref/ref/notes/rays (filters).md

 diagonal values of the color matrix will be used, but using a matrix will allow you to set values outside of the normal color range.

 `flags` can have the following values:
-0
-+   The rays are drawn alone, erasing the existing image (useful for some effects).
++ `0`: The rays are drawn alone, erasing the existing image (useful for some effects).
-FILTER_OVERLAY
-+   The rays are overlaid on top of the existing image.
++ `FILTER_OVERLAY`: The rays are overlaid on top of the existing image.
-FILTER_UNDERLAY
-+   The rays are drawn underneath the existing image.
++ `FILTER_UNDERLAY`: The rays are drawn underneath the existing image.
-FILTER_OVERLAY \| FILTER_UNDERLAY
-+   Default.
++ `FILTER_OVERLAY \| FILTER_UNDERLAY`: Default.
 For plane masters, this will use the `FILTER_OVERLAY` behavior and draw the rays over the plane, and for all other images it will default to `FILTER_UNDERLAY` to draw the rays beneath them.